tahmid-chowdhury/SOFE4630U-MS1/README.md

 ## 4. Create a Consumer (Subscriber) Using a Python Script

-The subsection will create a consumer that will create a subscriber that will consume messages from the **testTopic** topic.
+The subsection will create a consumer that will create a subscriber to consume messages from the **testTopic** topic.
 The publisher created in the previous subsection will be used to produce messages that will be received by the consumer as shown in the following figure.

 <img src="images/consumer_1.jpg" alt="Get the project ID from the GCP console" width="540">